wistia/wistia-open-docs/_posts/stats-api.md

 Field | Description
 ------|------------
-data_date | The date which this object represents. loads     | The number of times a video from this account was loaded on the day in question. plays     | The number of times a video from this account was played on the day in question. hours_watched | The total amount of time spent watching videos in this account on the day in question.
+date      | The date which this object represents. loads     | The number of times a video from this account was loaded on the day in question. plays     | The number of times a video from this account was played on the day in question. hours_watched | The total amount of time spent watching videos in this account on the day in question.